ethereum/consensus-specs/specs/eip4844/p2p-interface.md

 Note that a sidecar may be propagated before or after the corresponding beacon block.

-Once both sidecar and beacon block are received, `verify_blobs_sidecar` can unlock the data-availability fork-choice dependency.
+Once both sidecar and beacon block are received, `validate_blobs_sidecar` can unlock the data-availability fork-choice dependency.

 ### Transitioning the gossip